justinfastly/fastly-postman/README.md

 # Fastly API Collection for Postman

 This repository contains a [Postman](https://www.getpostman.com/) collection and an environment for the [Fastly API](https://docs.fastly.com/api/).
 The goal is to make the interaction with the API as easy as possible without running and modifying cURL commands every time from scratch.
-You just have to update the environment variables with your account credentials to get started.
+You just need to update the global and environment variables to get started.
 Once setup is complete, you have another handy option to control your [Fastly](https://www.fastly.com/) account and services!

 ![Banner](/screenshots/banner.png?raw=true "Fastly API Collection for Postman")